-Our staffing for 2022 included 39 Teaching and Classified Staff and 25 Non-Teaching Staff.
+Our staffing for 2023 included 41 Teaching and Classified Staff and 25 Non-Teaching Staff.
 This number includes staff contracted to cover for permanent staff on leave and temporary contracts.
 The Centre is committed to progressing all eligible staff from temporary contracts to permanent positions.

-Both the teaching and non-teaching staff are stable and the School Opinion Survey indicates an above State average on all indicators.
+Both the teaching and non-teaching staff are stable and the School Opinion Survey indicates 84% of staff believe the staff morale is positive which is above both State and Secondary school percentages.